jordsti/csgopool/README.md

   - csgopool : This is the Watcher and the module will attribute points to users pool when new match will be added.
   - csgodb : This is the Database persistance module
   - csgopoolweb : This module handle web request
-  - csgopoolscrapper : This module fetch Stats from hltv.org
+  - hltvscrapper : This module fetch Stats from hltv.org
+  - eseascrapper : Fetch stats from ESEA.net
+  - poolstacker : csgopool instance manager

 ### What is done